Tuesday, December 3, 2024

 Methionine synthase is required for methionine synthesis, a crucial amino acid required for myelin synthesis.

 Methymelonyl CoA mutase is required for fatty acid synthesis, an important ingredient for myelin.
-This enzyme is also important for synthesis of Thymidine which goes to from DNA in humans, Macrocytic anemia develop due to deficiency of this enzyme.
+This enzyme is also important for the synthesis of Thymidine which goes to from DNA in humans, Macrocytic anemia develops due to a deficiency of this enzyme.

-In absence of B12 the myelin breaks down and not repaired due to deficit of two critical components of myelin and as a result the symptoms of SCD of SC develop.
+In the absence of B12 the myelin breaks down and is not repaired due to a deficit of two critical components of myelin and as a result the symptoms of SCD of SC develop.

-Blood levels of vitamin B12 do not correspond with the tissue levels, which show deficit much earlier than B12 levels of the blood due to the fact that most B12 in the blood are combined with protein.
+Blood levels of vitamin B12 do not correspond with the tissue levels, which show a deficit much earlier than B12 levels in the blood due to the fact that most B12 in the blood is combined with protein.

 Symptoms of SCD:

-The initial symptoms are tingling and numbness of the legs, symmetrical is distribution on each sides of the body and the deficit areas gradually extends upwards.
+The initial symptoms are tingling and numbness of the legs, symmetrical in distribution on each side of the body and the deficit areas gradually extend upwards.
 This is followed by loss of position sensation, difficulty in coordination and ambulation.
-Later, loss of temperature sensation of the lower and upper extremities results in thermal burns.
+Later, loss of temperature sensation in the lower and upper extremities results in thermal burns.
 As the disease further advances, clumsiness of movements, and muscle weakness, spasticity of limbs and paraplegia develop due to corticospinal tract involvement.

 Causes of B12 deficiency:

 Vitamin B12 is a water soluble vitamin.
-Animal protein, eggs, fish, shell fish and milk are the only source.
-Highest concentration is seen in abalone and animal liver.
+Animal protein, eggs, fish, shellfish and milk are the only sources.
+The highest concentration is seen in abalone and animal liver.
 Plants are no vitamin.
 In the USA, the cereals are fortified with B12.

 Vitamin B12 deficiency develops for the following reasons.